haacked/haacked.com/_posts/master-time-with-reactive-extensions.markdown

 ```

 We start off by creating an instance of a `TestScheduler`.
-We then create a subject (observable) that provides four values.
-Using the `OnNextAt` method we can control when the values are provided by the scheduler.
-Not that these are timings on a virtual clock.
-The code in this test runs pretty much instantaneously.
+We then create an observable (`subject`) that provides four values at specific times.
+We subscribe to the observable and set the `seenValue` variable to whatever values the observable supplies us.

-After we create the observable, we subscribe to it and then start advancing the clock to ensure that the scheduler fires at the appropriate time.
+After we subscribe to the observable, we start to advance the scheduler's clock using the `OnNextAt` method.
+At this point, we are in control of time as far as the scheduler is concerned.
+Feel the power!
+The test scheduler is your gold watch.

+Note that these are timings on a virtual clock.
+When you run this test, the code executes pretty much instantaneously.
+When you see `AdvanceByMs(100)`, the scheduler's clock advances by that amount, but your computer's real clock does not have to wait 100 ms. You could call `AdvanceByMs(99999999)` and that statement would execute instantaneously.

 ## Real World Example

 Ok, that's neat.
 But let's see something that's a bit more real world.
-Suppose you want to kick off a search when someone times in values into a text box.
+Suppose you want to kick off a search (as in an autocomplete scenario) when someone times in values into a text box.
 You probably don't want to kick off a search for every typed in value.
 Instead, you want to throttle it a bit.
 We'll write a method to do that that takes advantage of the [`Throttle`](http://msdn.microsoft.com/en-us/library/hh229400(v=vs.103).aspx) method.
+From the MSDN documentation, the `Throttle` method:

 > Ignores the values from an observable sequence which are followed by another value before due time with the specified `source`, `dueTime` and `scheduler`.